Discover Bobbin Head in Ku-ring-gai Chase NP

 2. Picnic Areas and Cafes

-With so much open green space and excellent facilities, Bobbin Head is the perfect spot to organise a barbecue or picnic.
+With its open green spaces and excellent facilities, Bobbin Head is an ideal spot for a barbecue or picnic.

-Two large picnic shelters (The Pavilion and The Station) are also for hire.
-Contact the information centre for more information and bookings.
+For larger gatherings, you can hire one of the two large picnic shelters, The Pavilion and The Station.
+Contact the information centre for details and bookings.

 Beautiful Bobbin Head